 The 22nd edition of the CINERAIL International Railway Corporate Film Competition will be held from 27 – 29 November 2017 in Lisbon, Portugal, at the São Jorge Cinema.

-This railway film festival, which constitutes a reference for discovering new railway films at global level, is jointly organised by UIC, the worldwide railway organisation, and the portuguese rail sector in close cooperation with the CINERAIL association, UIC Members, and a number of external partners, in particular UITP, the worldwide association of public transport, EGEAC – cultural action of the Municipality of Lisbon – Turismo de Lisboa,..
+This railway film festival, which constitutes a reference for discovering new railway films at global level, is jointly organised by UIC, the worldwide railway organisation, and Comboios de Portugal CP, in close cooperation with the CINERAIL association, UIC Members, and a number of external partners, in particular UITP, the worldwide association of public transport, Infraestruturas de Portugal, EGEAC, the Municipality of Lisbon, Turismo de Lisboa, Fertagus, Metro de Lisboa, School of Media Arts and Design, and Instituto Politécnico de Tomar.”

 The International Railway Corporate Film Competition